-The Motion and the Redraft/Response must be uploaded to TWEN before class begins and you must bring a hard copy with you to turn in to the "Clerk's File" at the beginning of class with only your blind grade number.
-You must do both.
-TWEN automatically timestamps the submission so I will know what time you turn it in.
-You should bring 2 copies of all other assignments (those that are Pass/Fail) with you to class when they are due with your name written on them, not your blind grade number.
+You must bring a printed hard copy of the Final Motion to Dismiss and Memorandum in Support with you to turn in to the "Clerk's File" at the beginning of the last class with only your BLIND GRADE NUMBER on it.
+You should bring 2 copies of all other assignments (those that are Pass/Fail) with you to class when they are due with your NAME written on them, NOT your blind grade number.